 It’s also important to practice tailoring your elevator pitch to different audiences, as you’re likely to present it to people from a whole variety of different industries and in many different circumstances.
 The pitch you give at a recruitment conference should be quite different to the pitch you give when introduced a mutual friend in the pub (but both scenarios can equally lead to new business, so should be treated with the same level of importance).

 Starting with a great hook and ending with a call-to-action will draw the listener in and make it easy to work out what happens next.
 Begin with an open-ended question that will familiarise them with what your company does (e.g. “Have you ever had any issues when hiring front end developers at your company?”) then end with another question that will work as a call to action (e.g. “can I give you my card?”).
 Opening and ending with questions also shows you’re keen to engage with the person, not just indulge in some shameless self-promotion.

 Make sure you keep it short!
 This is the whole point in an elevator pitch, and with good reason – this will ensure you keep your listener engaged without giving too much away so you leave them wanting more.
 75 words can generally fit into a 30 second pitch, so try to keep it around the 75-100 word mark.

 Practice, practice, practice!

 The more you practice your pitch, the less robotic and scripted you’ll sound.
-Try presenting your pitch to a friend, or record your pitch on your phone and play it back to yourself.
+Your tone of voice is important so try presenting your pitch to a friend, or record your pitch on your phone and play it back to yourself.
 Listening back will reveal any words your stumbling over, if you’re speaking too fast or if there are any spots where your intonation isn’t quite right – which can make all the difference!